The Best Ryan Gosling Movies And How To Watch Them

 (Image credit: Warner Bros.
 Pictures)

-His ability to embody a diverse variety of memorable characters has made Ryan Gosling one of Hollywood’s most celebrated and sought after actors, and earned him the role of Ken in Barbie – one of the biggest new 2023 movies.
+Ryan Gosling's ability to embody a diverse variety of memorable characters has made him one of Hollywood’s most celebrated and sought-after actors and earned him the role of Ken in Barbie.
 Well, his classic good looks also came in handy in that regard, of course.

-But, seriously, there are not many actors who can switch from being a charming romantic like Noah in The Notebook to being an intimidating, stoic, violent badass such as the nameless hero from Drive like the actor has managed to do so easily at various moments in his career.
-Thus, you will find plenty of variety among our collection of Ryan Gosling’s best movies, along with a quick reference of where to find them.
+But, seriously, there are not many actors who can switch from being a charming romantic, like Noah in The Notebook, to an intimidatingly stoic, violent badass, such as the nameless hero from Drive, like the actor has managed to do so easily at various moments in his career.
+Thus, you will find plenty of variety in our collection of Ryan Gosling’s best movies, along with a quick reference of where to find them.

 Ryan Gosling in Remember the Titans.